cgeorgejpg/Physical-Chemistry-Python-Plotting/README.md

 HWK5 Plot plots the Morse and harmonic potentials for comparison of models.

 HWK6 code plots values to find a physical value from the slope and plots a distribution of vibrational states @ 300K

+HWK8 is a scatter plot of vibration frequencies used to find the slope for some equation